frederikschubertflex/workmux/README.md

 interfaces, like a TUI or kanban board.
 In contrast, workmux adheres to its philosophy that **tmux is the interface**, providing a native tmux experience for managing parallel workflows without requiring a separate interface to learn.

+## Contributing

+Thank you for your interest in contributing!
+Bug reports and feature suggestions are always welcome via issues.

+My goal is to keep the project simple and fun to maintain.
+I am generally not interested in reviewing complex PRs, refactors, or major feature additions, as they turn a fun hobby project into administrative work.

+If you have a small fix, feel free to submit it.
+For anything larger, please open an issue first.
+Thanks for understanding.

 ## Related projects